lubhanigola/Healthcare-Analysis/Healthcare Analysis/Readme.md

 ## 💭 Why I Chose This Dataset
 Healthcare is one of the **most dynamic and essential sectors** worldwide.
 It constantly requires data-driven insights to monitor patient trends, operational efficiency, and financial performance.
-I wanted to explore how **data modeling, SQL, and Power BI** together can transform raw healthcare data into meaningful analytics — enabling hospitals and administrators to make **faster, smarter, and more accurate decisions**.
+I wanted to explore how **SQL, Data Modeling, and Power BI** together can transform raw healthcare data into meaningful analytics — enabling hospitals and administrators to make **faster, smarter, and more accurate decisions**.

 ---